jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

     - Renamed instance from `customCalendar` to `weekCalendarView` for clarity
     - Maintained the same property bindings and visibility conditions
     - The more maintainable component architecture is now fully in use

+12. **UI Alignment Improvements**: The calendar day headers in single day view have been modified:
+    - Changed from center-aligned to left-aligned for better readability
+    - Applied a consistent left margin (10px) to ensure proper spacing from the edge
+    - Maintained vertical centering for proper visual balance
+    - This change makes the date headers more visually consistent with other text-heavy components in the application

 These changes allow the calendar to display many more events per day while maintaining a usable interface, addressing one of the key usability issues with the previous implementation.